 There are 14.4 miles of the A.T. in Baxter State Park.
 5.2 miles follow the Hunt Trail on Katahdin.
 The remaining 9.2 connect the Katahdin Stream Campground area to Abol Bridge.

 Should I still register my hike using the ATC’s voluntary A.T.
 Thru-Hiker Registration?

 What can I do to help Baxter State Park preserve its fragile natural resources and help ensure future A.T. hikers and other visitors will be able to enjoy it?

 Follow Park regulations and practice Leave No Trace ethics in the Park.
-In particular, hike alone or in small groups, celebrate quietly at the summit and make sure to share the summit with other hikers and save alcohol for later.
+In particular, hike alone or in small groups, celebrate quietly at the summit, make sure to share the summit with other hikers, and save alcohol for later.